fsn1995/fsn1995.github.io-OLD/README.md

 ## Shunan's geosite
 So far this is a test site...
-Share my experience with geoscience
+Share my experience with geoscience.

 ### Projects
 1. [Drought analysis with Google Earth Engine](https://github.com/fsn1995/Drought-Analysis)(Compare SPEI with NDVI anomalies)